omarazzawi/choose-your-perfume/README.md

      ##### Lighthouse perfomrance
-      - The performance  98%, in order to make it better I have to change the video, images agin, remove bootstraps and front awesome.
+      - The performance  98%, in order to make it better I have to change the video, images agin, remove bootstraps and font awesome.

        ![Image Alt](https://github.com/omarazzawi/choose-your-perfume/blob/a211a5844aba909bc526fdedd4a4aa89cd423889/readmeShootscreenImages/lightHouse.png).

 - #### Deployment

+   - I started the project by creating a new git repo with git init then i used git add . to add changes to the staging area, then i committed them with `git commit -m "succinct message" and then pushed to the remote repo Github with git push.
    -  Access your GitHub repository and navigate to Settings
      -  In the left sidebar, select Pages
            -  Under Build and deployment > Source, choose:
            -  Branch: main